carpentries/instructor-training/episodes/01-welcome.md

 >
 {: .discussion}

-Now that we have a better idea of everyone's prior knowledge, let's dive into the training.
-Our first topic will be the theory and practice behind designing multiple choice questions.
+Now that we have a better idea of everyone's prior knowledge and familiarity with some of the SWC and DC teaching practices, we're ready to begin our training.
+Our goal is that by the end, you will have acquired some new knowledge, confidence, and skills that you can use in your teaching practice in general and in teaching SWC and DC workshops specifically.

+Our first topic will be cognitive development and mental models, which will lead into the theory and practice behind multiple choice questions, like the ones you just answered.